Antennarius: Characteristics

 Antennarius frogfishes have a slightly compressed rather globose body.
 The head has no spines on it, the eyes are located on the sides of the head and there is a large upwardly pointing mouth with numerous small teeth.
 The illicium has a distinct esca, or lure, and if there are spinule these are either at the base or along the front edge.
 The third dorsal spine is movable and is not embedded in the skin.
 These is a small round gill opening, to the rear and underneath the base of the pectoral fin, these are limb-like with a joint which resembles an elbow and the base is broadly joined to the body.
 They have a caudal peduncle but this is not connected to the dorsal and anal fin.
 The pelvic fins are short, with 5 fin rays, 4 simple and one branched.
-The rough skin on the bodyhas a covering ov closely set bifurcated spinules.
+The rough skin on the body has a covering of closely set bifurcated spinules.
 The largest species in the genus is Commerson's frogfish (A. commerson) which has a maximum published total length 45 cm, while the smallest is Randall's frogfish (A. randalli) with a maximum standard length of 8 cm.